markplagge/ArdNetTool/README.md

 --------------
 I have a graphic LCD that I'm going to be using to give a GUI for the users.
 In addition, I now have a keypad for input, so that the user will be able to select an IP address to ping.
 I'm also switching Ethernet hardware to a cheaper chipset, to try to keep the cost of this thing down.

 Since the graphic LCD that I have access to operates only at 3.3v, I may switch from an Arduino Uno to a teensy 3.0.
-The smaller footprint and more powerful processer will also help me fit the device in a handheld unit, and multitask with networking.
+The smaller footprint and more powerful processor will also help me fit the device in a handheld unit, and multitask with networking.

 I will be uploading diagrams of the device once the second prototype is built.
-I want this to be a handheld network testing device that can be built for uner $50.
+I want this to be a handheld network testing device that can be built for under $50.
 I want it to be something that is higher level than the Fluke stuff that tests wires.
-Eventually, I'd like to have it display a condition of the network report, complete with bandwith and latency information.
+Eventually, I'd like to have it display a condition of the network report, complete with bandwidth and latency information.